 A philosophical zombie is the same as any other person except they lack phenomenal consciousness and its associated qualia.
 Although not explicitly part of the definition, it seems reasonable that such zombies would also lack free will.

-Much of the debate about philosophical zombies centres around how closely they need to resemble their qualia-based counterparts and whether they are conceivable and/or possible.
+Much of the debate about philosophical zombies centres around whether they are conceivable and/or possible.
+These two terms have similar but not identical meanings.

 References: